 However, most often there are 30 or 60 days between buying and key release, and anything can happen in that time.

 The best thing to do is to immediately call your lawyer and explain the situation.
 Add pictures if possible.
-You only get the keys when your lawyer transferred the purchase price to the lawyer of the sellers.
-Your lawyer cannot get any money back, but he can call the sellers’ lawyer and see if they can come to an agreement.
+You only receive the keys after your lawyer transferred the purchase price to the seller’s lawyer.
+Now these issues came up and your lawyer can’t just call the sellers’ lawyer and ask money back.
+The best he can do is call the seller’s lawyer and see if they can come to any agreement.
 A lot will depend on the situation.
 If it just junk in the yard, you may have to take your loss and clean up yourself.
 But did the seller take out a complete wall that was there when you bought it?
 This clause then comes into effect.
 In this situation, the role of your realtor is very limited.
 It must be dealt with on a level that involves a lawyer.

 Prevent a disaster with a walk-through

 When you purchase the home, you can ask your realtor to add a term (not a condition) to the contract that you want to inspect the home 24 hours prior to possession.
 This way the sellers must grant you access to the property.
-This is also good practice when you buy a rental property.
+This is also good practice when you buy a home that used to be a rental property.
 If this term is not in the contract, you do not have the right to go into the home prior to the possession date!

 Negotiating terms in a real estate contract

 Overall, we, Tanja and Ariette, are quite impressed in general with how sellers leave their home for the new buyers.
-On several occasions, we made sure that a term solved the problem and when possession came, the promise was kept by the seller.
-Yards were cleaned up, holes and windows were repaired.
+On many occasions, we made sure that a term was written in the contract.
+When possession came, the promise was kept by the seller.